complete-dope/complete-dope.github.io/_posts/2025-07-31-Reinforcement-learning.md

 ## Contextual Bandit
 Why do we have to choose one size fit all theory .. if the goal is to maximize a particular score/value why not use multi strategy for multi users and then iterate from there ..

+## Policy Gradient
+Policy tells what action to take in a given state , with some parameters ( and is usually a neural net ) Goal : maximize expected returns

+using gradient ascent, we update params in direction that increase the return